mumoshu/node-detacher/README.md

 - On `Node` resource change -
 - Is the node exists?
   - No -> The node is already terminated.
 We have nothing to do no matter if it's properly detached from LBs or not.
 Exit this loop.
-- If not yet done, label the node with target group ARNs and optionally target ports, and/or CLBs
+- (Only in the static mode) If not yet done, label the node with target group ARNs and optionally target ports, and/or CLBs
   - For targets without port overrides, it uses the label `tg.node-detacher.variant.run/<target-group-arn>`
   - For targets with port overrides, it uses the label `tg.node-detacher.variant.run/<target-group-arn>/<port number>`
   - For CLBs, it uses the label `clb.node-detacher.variant.run/<load balancer name>`
 - Is the node is unschedulable?
   - No -> The node is not scheduled for termination.
 Exit this loop.
-- Is the node has condition `NodeDetatching` set to `True`?
+- Is the node has condition `NodeBeingDetached` set to `True`?
   - Yes -> The node is already scheduled for detachment/deregistration.
 All we need is to hold on and wish the node to properly deregistered from LBs in time.
 Ecit the loop.
 - Deregister the node from target groups or CLBs
   - Deregister the node from the target group specified by `tg.node-detacher.variant.run/<target-group-arn>` label
   - Call `DeregisterInstancesFromLoadBalancer` API for the loadbalancer specified by `clb.node-detacher.variant.run/<load balancer name>` label
+- Set the node condition `NodeBeingDetached` to `True`, so that in the next loop we won't duplicate the work of de-registering the node

 ## Recommended Usage